shitcodebykaushik/data_structure/src/DSA.md

  Statically generated means that code or data  which is generated at the compile time rather then runtime.
 `Problem` It is a question to which we seek an answer.
 Algorithm is the step by procedure which can solve any instances of a problem.
+ Sorting means the process of arranging of elements in specific order.Typically based on some predefined criteria.
  # Bit-wise operator
  The opeartor that works at the bit level is bit wise opearator.
   `&(Bitwise AND )`